sogandgh/FundzForFuns/README.md

 ## Why

-College students — millennials generally — spend disproportionately on dining and going out relative to their income, encouraged by "food porn" social media culture.
+College students spend disproportionately on dining and going out relative to their income, encouraged by "food porn" social media culture.
 Most budgeting apps respond with spreadsheets and category breakdowns, which is exactly the kind of chore nobody actually keeps up with.
 Fundz for Funz tries a different angle: one visual, one number, no spreadsheet.
 You know your budget's status at a glance because the cupcake tells you.